 The relationship between cities and their need for water has been one of the critical interfaces between humanity and nature.
-The plans and buildings of numerous settlement are testimony to the need to manage the flow of clean and dirty water through the urban environment.
+The plans and buildings of numerous settlements are testimony to the need to manage the flow of clean and dirty water through the urban environment.
 Projects to obtain water from rivers through Impounding and abstraction have altered natural environments. with both positive and negative consequences.
 The relationship between cities and the rural hinterlands from which they have sought water have been determined by the growth in consumption both domestic and industrial.
-Finally, the defence and protection of natural landscapes has grown from resistance to the demands for water for urbanites, evidenced from numerous schemes as Manchester's Thirlmere reservoir, or San Francisco sourcing its water from the Hetch Hetchy valley in Yosemite National Park.
+Finally, the defence and protection of natural landscapes has developed out of the popular resistance to the demands for more water for urbanites, evidenced from numerous schemes such as Manchester's Thirlmere reservoir, or San Francisco sourcing its water from the Hetch Hetchy valley in the Yosemite National Park.